-Everything about Chateau Le Conseiller Bordeaux Superieur, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Le Conseiller Bordeaux Superieur, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Conseiller Vineyards, Terroir, Grapes, Winemaking

-The 27 hectare vineyard of Le Conseiller has a terroir of clay and limestone soils.
-The Right Bank vineyard is planted to 85% Merlot and 15% Cabernet Franc.
-On average, the vines are an impressive, 40 years of age.
+The 27-hectare vineyard of Le Conseiller is planted to 85% Merlot and 15% Cabernet Franc.
+The vineyard has a terroir of clay and limestone soils.
+On average, the vines are maintained at an impressive, 40 years of age.

-Serving and Decanting Chateau Le Conseiller with Wine, Food, Pairing Tips
+Serving Chateau Le Conseiller with Wine, Food, Pairing Tips

 Château Le Conseiller (Jean-Philippe Janoueix) Wine Tasting Notes